ec-europa/joinup-dev/web/modules/custom/error_page/README.md

 "themed" would be too much.
 In order to customize the output, the files `markup/error_page.html` and `markup/error_message.html` should be copied and edited in the location specified in `$settings['error_page']['template_dir']`.
-Two variables can be used:
+Three variables can be used:

 - `{{ uuid }}`: The error/exception UUID, if any.
 - `{{ base_path }}`: The Drupal base path, as is returned by `base_path()`.
 This
   helps to build paths to images or other assets.
+- `{{ error_report }}`: The standard error and the error/exception backtrace.
+  Note that the content of this variable is empty if the system error logging verbosity doesn't allow to show verbose error details such as the backtrace.

-Don't forget to protect the templates location from public access.
+Don't forget to protect the templates location from public access or, even better, place them outside the web-tree.